neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 `env --unset=SDL_VIDEODRIVER --unset=SDL_VIDEO_DRIVER %command%`

 Alternatively, set the variable to an empty string in whatever launch manager you're using (Heroic, Lutris).

+The EAC splash also sometimes fail to load if you are using the proprietary AMD drivers (i.e. `vk_radv %command%`)

 ## Enabling DX12 Ray Tracing